Fuggel/Fuggel/README.md

 <hr>

-- 🌱 I’m currently working on [MOVIECLOUD](https://github.com/Fuggel/MOVIECLOUD)
+- 🌱 I’m currently working on JavaScript

 - 👯 I’m looking to collaborate with other fellow developers